-Sabelt promotes its innovation through a dedicated function called "RD & Product Development" (20% of the workforce at the end of 2019), organised according to areas of application and level of experience:
+Sabelt promotes its innovation through a dedicated function called "RD & Product Development" (20% of the workforce at the end of 2021), organised according to areas of application and level of experience:

 - Testing, Prototyping & Advanced Projects;

 - OEM Engineering;

-- Racing Engineering
+- Racing Engineering.

-The company benefits from a testing centre it has built over the years which features a significant supply of machinery and equipment.
+Sabelt S.p.A.
+2021 Sustainability Report The company benefits from a testing centre it has built over the years which features a significant supply of machinery and equipment.
 In particular the following are highlighted: